 - HATE SPEECH: Locusts, Hotdogs And Leftards -A Hong Kong Glossary of Hate Speech

 The workshop, organised as part of the ‘Media Against Hate Speech’ project, aims to explore best practices on covering sensitive issues concerning the growth of xenophobic attitudes across Europe.
 It will look at both good and bad practices in media coverage as well as data journalism as an important aspect of responsible reporting.
-The workshop will be highly practical in nature and one of the objectives will be for all trainees to produce appealing stories during the event for publishing in their media outlets, under the guidance of experienced trainers specialised in this topic.
+One of the objectives of the workshop was for all trainees to produce appealing stories during the event for publishing in their media outlets, under the guidance of experienced trainers specialised in this topic.